AssetOrbit

 • You purchase a residential flat valued at ₹1.5 crore and rent it out for ₹45,000 per month.
 This results in an annual income of approximately ₹5.4 lakh, yielding around 3.6%.

-• You invest ₹4.5 crore in a commercial shop that generates a monthly rent of ₹3.5 lakh, totaling ₹42 lakh annually and yielding approximately 9.3%.
+• You make an investment of ₹4.5 crore in a commercial shop that generates a monthly rent of ₹3.5 lakh, which adds up to ₹42 lakh annually and yields approximately 9.3%.

 What Is More Profitable, Commercial or Residential?